tomasfarias/airflow-dbt-python/docs/development.rst

 .. code-block:: shell

-   poetry run pytest tests/ airflow_dbt_python/ -vv
+   uv run pytest tests/ airflow_dbt_python/ -vv

 The majority of tests are found in the ``tests/`` directory, but we also test `doctest <https://docs.python.org/3.10/library/doctest.html>`_ documentation examples.